bareboat-necessities/bbn_alarms_A/README.md

 No soldering required.
 Connect sensors to Atomic PortABC Extension Base.
 Load firmware to atomS3-lite.
 (On Bareboat Necessites OS it's just copy-paste of a script, see below).
 Plug and play.

+For sensing alarms the device needs to be connected to the Ethernet port of the boat router via Ethernet cable.

 ## Hardware

 - atomS3-lite by m5stack:  https://shop.m5stack.com/products/atoms3-lite-esp32s3-dev-kit